trprkkk/SCPrism-Internal-to-External-SD/README.md

 # SCPrism-Internal-to-External-SD
-SHINY COLORS Song for Prism gamedata bind Internal SD to External SD
+Bind the SHINY COLORS Song for Prism game data from the internal SD to the external SD.